Skip to content

 Supported Workloads: Deployments, StatefulSets

-Note: CronJobs are not affected by this service.
+Note: CronJobs are rejected by this service with a validation error.
 To suspend a CronJob, use the switch entity (switch.turn_off on the CronJob switch).

 Examples: